Protecting Your Vote: Election Security and Vote Counting

 Counting and Verifying Every Ballot

-On Election Night, Fairfax County reports votes cast on Election Day, during early voting and by absentee ballot.
-Results are not final until all absentee and provisional ballots are reviewed.
+On Election Night, votes cast on Election Day, during early voting and by absentee ballot are reported.
+Results are not final until all absentee and provisional ballot submissions are in.
 Virginia law allows absentee ballots postmarked on or before Election Day and received by noon on the Friday after to be counted.
-Provisional ballots are reviewed in the days following the election and accepted ballots are tallied by machine and added to the vote totals.
+Provisional ballots are processed in the days following the election and accepted ballots are tallied by machine and added to the vote totals.

 Post-Election Canvass and Audits